petervanderdoes/AVH-Extended-Categories/readme.txt

 1. Activate the plug-in

 1. Go to the Presentation/Appearance->Widgets page and drag the widget into the sidebar of your choice.
 Configuration of the widget is done like all other widgets.

-= Get involved =

-Developers can checkout and contribute to the source code on the [AVH Extended Categories GitHub Repository](https://github.com/petervanderdoes/AVH-Extended-Categories).

 == Support ==